Calluna

 Calluna lies along the Suffolk coastal landscape, close to beautiful stretches of beach, north of Aldeburgh.
 RSPB North Warren is to the east of the house, and Hazlewood Marshes are to the west.

 The North Warren estate is dominated by large one and two-storey, detached houses, set within large plots.
-All were originally constructed at the same time, and several properties have had various scales of redevelopment since originally constructed.
+All were built at the same time, and several properties have had various scales of redevelopment since they were originally constructed.

-The house sits in the centre of the plot, and it is understood that the property was originally built in the 1970’s and has remained little changed since.
+The house sits in the centre of the plot, and has remained little changed since being originally built in the 1970’s.

-The site entrance is to the north of the house.
-The access comes through to a large forecourt that can accommodate several vehicles.
+The site entrance is to the north of the house, which leads to a large forecourt that can accommodate several vehicles.

-The house is constructed from load-bearing brickwork with a painted render finish.
-The pitched roofs are finished in concrete tiles with the two flat-roofed areas to the central entrance and garage.
+The house is constructed of load-bearing brickwork with a painted render finish.
+The pitched roofs are finished in concrete tiles with two flat-roofed areas over the central entrance and garage.

 The integrated garage sat on the western side of the main house and opened to the rear garden via a single-leaf back door.